emulbreh/bikeshed/README.rst

 Installation
 ------------

-Install elasticsearch, listening on the default port on localhost.
+Install elasticsearch and redis, listening on default ports on localhost.

 .. code::